cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/_index.md

 - Work items will automatically be created when a finding is moved to Pending Fix state.
 It is not possible to manually create a work item for a finding.
 - Only one Azure DevOps instance can be connected to a Cobalt Organization at a time.
-- Work items created will not appear in the “External Issue References” section of the Cobalt findings page.
+- Work items created will not appear in the **External Issue References** section of the Cobalt findings page.

 ## Frequently Asked Questions

 Click <i style="font-size:x-large; color: #0047AB" class="fas fa-chevron-right"></i> to view answers.

-{{%expand "What is a Work Item?" %}}
+{{%expand "What is a work item?" %}}
 <br>

-In Azure DevOps, a Work Item is any item that needs to be investigated within a project.
-Work Items may also be referred to as tickets.In the context of Cobalt integrations, a Work Item is a finding that was synchronized with Azure DevOps.
+In Azure DevOps, a work item is any item that needs to be investigated within a project.
+Work items may also be referred to as tickets.

+In the context of Cobalt integrations, a work item is a finding that was synchronized with Azure DevOps.

 {{% /expand %}}
 <br>
 {{%expand "Which fields are required to create Azure DevOps work items?" %}}
 <br>

-The following fields are required to create a Work Item: Project, Work item type, Title, State.
+The following fields are required to create a work item:
+- Project
+- Work item type
+- Title
+- State

 Depending on your Azure DevOps process template, additional fields in your work item form may be required.
 Make sure to provide a value for all required (*) fields.
-See: How to set work item field values.
+See: [How to set work item field values](/integrations/azure-devops/push-findings/#set-work-item-field-values).

 {{% /expand %}}
 <br>
 {{%expand "Does the integration support custom required fields?" %}}
 <br>

 Yes.
 When configuring the integration for a pentest, you can set values for all standard and custom fields in the work item type template for the Project and Work Item Type selected.
-Also see How to: Set work item field values.
+See: [How to set work item field values](/integrations/azure-devops/push-findings/#set-work-item-field-values).

 {{% /expand %}}
 <br>
 {{%expand "Can I manually create a work item for an individual finding?" %}}
 <br>

-No, currently auto-push is not supported.
+No, auto-push is currently not supported.

 {{% /expand %}}
 <br>
 {{%expand "Where can I find the ID of the work item created for a finding?" %}}
 <br>

 Currently, the Work Item ID is not displayed in the Cobalt platform (this will be addressed in a future release).

 In Azure DevOps, the Finding ID will be included in the work item Title, and a link to the Cobalt finding is available in the Description field.

 {{% /expand %}}
 <br>
-{{%expand "How often findings are synchronized between Cobalt and Azure DevOps?" %}}
+{{%expand "How often are findings synchronized between Cobalt and Azure DevOps?" %}}
 <br>

 Findings are pushed to Azure DevOps when they are published and set to Pending Fix status.
 This occurs virtually in real-time, and should be reflected in your Azure DevOps environment within a minute or so.

 {{% /expand %}}
 <br>
-{{%expand "Does the Integration work with my Azure DevOps Server?" %}}
+{{%expand "Does the integration work with my Azure DevOps Server?" %}}
 <br>

-No. Currently only Azure DevOps cloud is supported.
+No, only Azure DevOps Cloud is currently supported.
 If you use an on-prem version, please reach out to us at integrations@cobalt.io.

 {{% /expand %}}
 <br>